firegento/firegento-logger/README.md

 Make a fork, commit to develop branch and make a pull request

 ### Some Hints
-* There are combinations there doesn't work together ** You can't use Chromelogger with the embeded queueing model, because the queueing takes place after the response is send to the client
+* There are combinations that don't work together
+  * You can't use Chromelogger with the embeded queueing model, because the queueing takes place after the response is send to the client

 Licence